Xilinx/XilinxTclStore/README.md

 }
 ```

 2. Add the commands that you would like to export to the top of each file.
-It's important
+It is important
 that your are explicit about the commands, in other words, do *not* use wildcards.
 ```tcl
 # tclapp/mycompany/myapp/myfile.tcl